PyayAungSan/Data/README.md

- **pairwise correlation of columns coefficients for all the covariates versus the average energy usage for the household over the recording period.**:
+ **pairwise correlation of columns coefficients for all the covariates versus the average energy usage**:

 - [x]  After doing pairwise correlation as explained above in 1.4, bedroom and average electricity consumption has more weight than resident.